kenchangh/storey.js/README.md

 **storey.setMulti(keyValue, [callback])**

-Asynchronously sets an Object of `keys` to `values`.
-`callback is optional, without parameters.
+Asynchronously sets an Object `keyValue`. `keyValue` is defined below in the example. `callback` is optional, without parameters.

 ```javascript
 var keyValue = {